wayfair-incubator/pdo_sqlrelay_builder/README.md

 ## License

-Wayfair provided files distributed under the `BSD 2-Clause "Simplified"` License.
+Wayfair provided files distributed under the `MIT` License.
 See `LICENSE` for more information. other files as indicated by the upstream sources.

 ## Contact